PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 ### Comparison with Linux {#compatibility-linux-similarities}

-Key Kubernetes elements work the same way in Windows as they do in Linux.
+Key PlaidCloud elements work the same way in Windows as they do in Linux.
 This section refers to several key workload enablers and how they map to Windows.

 * [Pods](/docs/concepts/workloads/pods/)

-  A Pod is the basic building block of Kubernetes–the smallest and simplest unit in the Kubernetes object model that you create or deploy.
+  A Pod is the basic building block of PlaidCloud–the smallest and simplest unit in the PlaidCloud object model that you create or deploy.
 You may not deploy Windows and Linux containers in the same Pod.
 All containers in a Pod are scheduled onto a single Node where each Node represents a specific platform and architecture.
 The following Pod capabilities, properties and events are supported with Windows containers: